 I cook it at 400 degrees F for around 30 minutes when it's not seared first.
 It cooks perfectly, and is tender and delicious.

-This baked pork tenderloin recipe is an off-shoot of my very popular Parmesan Dijon pork chops recipe.
-With a couple of minor modifications it translates very well to this tenderloin recipe and is easier to make because it’s a single piece of meat so the final step before cooking goes much faster.
+This baked pork tenderloin recipe is an off-shoot of my very popular Keto Parmesan Crusted Pork Chop recipe.
+With a couple of minor modifications it translates very well to this tenderloin recipe and is easier to make because it's a single piece of meat so the final step before cooking goes much faster.